What is a storm?

 Sign up to alerts

-As a member of the public, you can access and sign up to receive information from the Met Office on weather warnings for your area.
+You can access and sign up to receive information from the Met Office on weather warnings.
 You can sign up to receive these warnings by email via the following link:

 Met Office Email Alerts